heatherleblanc98-dev/Modular-Regional-Stability-Frameworks-List/README.md

 Drafter's Note:

-Drafts submitted.
+Drafts pending.
 Final editorial and consistency review pending within 24 hours.
-More documents may be submitted during this time.
+Additional documents may be submitted during this time.
 These documents should be considered review versions and not final texts.
 Revisions may be made following final verification.

-Review Status: These documents are advanced review versions and should not be considered final, locked texts.
+Review Status: Any documents submitted within this timeframe are advanced review versions and should not be considered final, locked texts.

 Editorial Review Pending: A final editorial and technical consistency review is currently pending and will be completed within the next 24 hours.